markstringer-dti/markstringer-dti.github.io/dti.md

 But I can say this.
 You need a strategy for mapping the ecosystem of stakeholders.
 You need a strategy for investigating the needs of users.
 You need a way of taking what you find and using it to inform what goes into working software.

 So how do we do this?
-How do we acheive this move?
+How do we achieve this move?
 From "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real working piece of software.

 ## Chapter 5 - Working Software